MoksedurRahman/FFP_Reproduction/README.md

 ## 5. Feature Vector Construction

-The paper's feature-generation process combines the FFP representation of the original EEG with the FFP representations obtained from the TQWT components.
+The feature-generation process combines the FFP representation of the original EEG with the FFP representations obtained from the TQWT components.

 The MATLAB code stores the resulting features sequentially: